ugoenyioha/tea/docs/CLI.md

 **--remote, -R**="": Discover Gitea login from remote.
 Optional

 **--repo, -r**="": Override local repository path or gitea repository slug to interact with.
 Optional

-## help, h

-Shows a list of commands or help for one command